oozone/laravel-multiconfig/README.md

 //    ->group('theme');
 ```

-Laraconfig will detect the new changes, and update the metadata keeping the users value intact.
+Multiconfig will detect the new changes, and update the metadata keeping the users value intact.

 ```php
 // This is the old declaration.